Logos

 Please use the following description of the Community Foundation in press releases and other write-ups about topics pertaining to our work.

-The Central New York Community Foundation is a public charity established in 1927 that receives contributions from donors, manages them to grow over time and then distributes funding to local charities to help them thrive.
-It is the largest charitable foundation in Central New York with assets of nearly $400 million and has invested more than $250 million in community improvement projects since its inception.
-As a grantmaker, civic leader, convener and sponsor of strategic initiatives, the Community Foundation strives to strengthen local nonprofits, encourage better understanding of the region and address the most critical issues of our time. cnycf.org
+The Central New York Community Foundation is a public charity that turns community dollars into community change.
+Established in 1927, it receives contributions from donors, manages them to grow over time and then distributes funding to address the region’s greatest needs.
+The foundation has invested nearly $300 million in community projects that benefit Central New York.
+It also serves as a civic leader, convener and sponsor of strategic initiatives that foster a thriving and equitable region and address the most critical issues of our time. cnycf.org

 Social Media